ippontech/wip/readme.md

 Compatibility
 -------------
-WIP should be compatible with any JSR 268 compatible portail.
-We tested it with Liferay 5.2X and 6.0X and GateIn 3.X
+WIP should be compatible with any JSR 268 portal.
+We specifically tested it with Liferay 6.1 and GateIn 3.3

 Contribution
 ------------
-We releasing this software under GNU Lesser General Public License, hopping it will help companies to integrates web site in their portails.
+We are releasing this software under GNU Lesser General Public License, hoping it will help you to integrate web applications in your portals.
-If you find this portlet useful, your contribution to the code is welcome
+If you find this portlet useful, your contribution to the code is welcomed.